discretlib/doc/content/learn/datamodel/schema.md

 - **mdate**: last modification date
 - **verifying_key** : identity of the user that created or last modified the tuple
 - **_json**: stores the entity data
 - **_binary**: a binary field.
-This field is not used internaly and can be freely used to store any data
+This field is not used internally and can be freely used to store any data
 - **_signature**: upon insertion, the verifying_key is used to verify this signature to ensure data integrity

 Those fields can be queried like regular fields, but only **room_id** and **_binary** can be modified directly.

 # Index
-The base system already possesses indexes that should be enought for a lot of use cases.
+The base system already possesses indexes that should be enough for a lot of use cases.
 If an entity contains a very large number of tuples, and if a specific set of fields are queried a lot, it is possible to create an index to improve query performances. you should use this feature *wisely*, two many indexes can result in degraded insertion performances, .

 Indexes can only be put on scalar and system fields.